phpbb/chameleon/README.md

 3. Other/utilities

 By doing this we can break out the framework from the design.
-This is the main focus of Base-L. It provides you with the **Core** layer to easily include in your project and work off.
+This is the main focus of Base-L. It provides you with a solid starting point for your projects.
+To much, you can also just include the **Core** layer to easily build your work off of.
 We also provide a common **Utilities** layer to start from.

 The **Theme** however is left up to you!

 #### Core
-This is essentially your **generic** and **base** layers he is reffering too as well as some global **objects**.
+This is essentially your **generic** and **base** layers as well as some global **objects**.

 #### Theme
 This is all of your none global **objects** and individual **components** as well as any **theme** specific stuff

 #### Utilities
-This is your catch all things that are overly specific, the rest of the layers he speaks of.
+This is your catch all things that are overly specific, the rest of the layers.

 ## Why
 Base-L was designed with applications in mind.
 Developed in conjunction with the